APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization: Introduction

 The main contributions of this work are summarized as follows:

-\begin{itemize}[leftmargin=*] \item To the best of our knowledge, this work presents the first investigation of the \textbf{training–inference inconsistency} in generative recommendation.
-We identify the prefix-level misalignment inherent in existing approaches and provide a principled solution. \item We propose \textbf{Adaptive Prefix-Aware Optimization} (\ourmethod{}), an adaptive optimization framework that incorporates prefix-level alignment to better align training objectives with beam-search inference.
-We further provide theoretical analysis demonstrating its effectiveness and computational efficiency. \item Extensive experiments on diverse backbones demonstrate the superior effectiveness of our approach, achieved by effectively mitigating the training-inference inconsistency. \end{itemize}
+\begin{itemize}[leftmargin=*] \item To the best of our knowledge, this work presents the first investigation of the \textbf{training-inference inconsistency} in generative recommendation.
+We identify the prefix-level misalignment inherent in existing approaches and provide a principled solution. \item We propose \textbf{Adaptive Prefix-Aware Optimization} (\ourmethod{}), an adaptive optimization framework that incorporates prefix-level objectives to better account for beam-search inference.
+We further provide a theoretical analysis demonstrating its effectiveness and computational efficiency. \item Extensive experiments on diverse backbones demonstrate the effectiveness of \ourmethod{} in mitigating the training-inference inconsistency.
+Moreover, online deployment achieves +0.9\% pCTR in a real-world industrial system. \end{itemize}